Jt8021/Jt8021/README.md

 👋 **Hi, I’m Johannes Theunissen (Jt)**
 Full-Stack Developer & Third-Year Bachelor of Computing Student at [Belgium Campus iTversity](https://www.belgiumcampus.ac.za/)

-🔥 **Passionate about building innovative web apps and robust systems** that drive efficiency and user experience— from responsive front-ends to database-driven back-ends.
+🔥 **Passionate about building innovative apps and robust systems** that drive efficiency and user experience from responsive front-ends to database-driven back-ends.

 🚀 **Seeking internships** in software development to apply my skills in real-world projects.